top of page

 I love chess — not only playing but also utilizing it to build communities and relationships.
 I feel true joy when I get to share what I really enjoy: chess.

 Chess gave me confidence, patience, focus, and reasoning — it shaped my identity.
 Now, I want to use it to uplift others — just like how it helped me.
-These steps may be small, but I believe these small actions would lead to eventual change.
+Whether it's teaching a group of my grandmother's friends to placate their concerns about developing Alzheimer or collaborating with South Sudan educators to introduce my passion to the children — these steps may be small, but I believe these small actions will lead to eventual change.

-I was introduced to robotics because I loved making legos.
-Lego was almost my best friend in my old days.
-I liked the combined harmony when things matched in its right place.
+I was introduced to robotics because I loved making legos: growing up, legos were my best friend.
+I liked the combined harmony when things matched in their right place.
 Robotics, I believe, is the extension of lego as it involves creative thinking, building, and coding.

-Robotics not only gave me joy but also taught me numerous traits like persistence, resilience, and creative thinking.
+Robotics not only gave me joy but also helped me form numerous traits: persistence, resilience, and creative thinking.

 Today, I continue my journey as a competitive robotics player, most recently receiving a Bronze Medal at the World Robot Olympiad International Finals.